Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in

 How to Choose a Healthy Snake Plant

-If you haven't purchased your snake plant yet: You can enjoy the aesthetics and health benefits of this unique plant by starting with a vigorous specimen.
+If possible, start off with a vigorous looking specimen.
 Look for a deep green plant with firm upright leaves.
 Pale wilted leaves indicate that the plant is diseased or maltreated and may require considerable effort to recover.

 The more light the better!
 Snake plants love plenty of light.

-A small amount of fertilizer during the warmer months of the year goes a long way.
+A small amount of fertilizer during the warmer months of the year.

 Wait until your snake plant becomes so tall that the container won’t stand upright.
 When it’s time to re-pot your plant, transfer it to a slightly larger container and add fresh soil.
 Make sure that you use a pot that allows the water to drain properly.
 Poor drainage will cause the snake plant's roots to rot.